UNIVERSITY OF WISCONSIN River Falls

 The University of Wisconsin-River Falls College of Agriculture, Food and Environmental Sciences (CAFES) has earned an outstanding reputation for excellence in education and service to the region, nation and the world since 1912 and is consistently ranked as one of the top undergraduate agricultural programs in the nation.

-UW-River Falls (UWRF) features the only agricultural engineering technology program in the state, one of the largest dairy science programs in the nation, as well as a unique agricultural studies program that gives you the flexibility to design a program to meet your individual needs.
+UW-River Falls (UWRF) features the only agricultural engineering technology program in the state, one of the largest dairy science programs in the nation, as well as an agricultural studies program that gives you the flexibility to design an individualized program.

 Our facilities include computer labs, food processing plants, a greenhouse complex, and two laboratory farms with animal and crop production enterprises.
 These facilities as well as the College's internship program and student organizations contribute to our commitment to hands-on and engaging learning experiences inside and outside the classroom.

 Congratulations to Jarod Blades, assistant professor of conservation, and Jill Coleman-Wasik, assistant professor of environmental science, who were recently awarded a University of Wisconsin System Undergraduate Research and Discovery Grant of $30,000 to form the Kinni Watershed Consortium (KWC) in order to better facilitate and disseminate research projects involving the nearby Kinnickinnic River.
 Read more

 Jacob Zwiefelhofer placed third in the nation in the research poster competition at the SASES Conference.
 Sixteen students in the Crops and Soils Club attended the conference.
 Read more

 Falcon Foods holiday boxes available online for pick-up or ship to an address.
 Order by Dec.
 21 to receive by Christmas.